-In a shoulder arthroscopy, your surgeon inserts a thin, lighted tube through a small incision to view the injury and fix it.
+In a shoulder arthroscopy, a surgeon inserts a thin, lighted tube through a small incision to view the injury and fix it.
 Small instruments are threaded through this tube.
 The torn ligament/tissue may be removed or sewn together.
 Wires or tacks may also be used to reattach any torn tendons.

 - Use the proper technique when playing sports.

 - Avoid putting yourself at risk for trauma to the shoulder area.